Stokes & Spiehler

 Back washing is done with coiled tubing and nitrogen and can be fairly expensive, depending on the well location.
 More on this process later.
 The following is a summary of the critical requirements that will assure a long-lived and minimal-maintenance SWDW.

-In fact, an SWDW can be designed so that it will dispose of water on a vacuum for very long time, if all of these recommended practices are adhered to.
+In fact, an SWDW can be designed and engineered so that it will dispose of water on a vacuum for very long time, if all of these recommended practices are adhered to.

 Would you like to continue reading?